Iltwats/Valid-Credit-Card-Checker/README.md

-# Project-Valid-Credit-Card-Checker
+# CreditCard Checker
-Developed using Luhn Algorithm, to check valid CC and companies issuing it.
+Developed using [Luhn Algorithm], to check valid CC and companies issuing it.